omarsmak/kafka-consumer-lag-monitoring/README.md

 ### Supported Kafka Versions
 Since this client uses Kafka Admin Client and Kafka Consumer client version of *2+*, therefore this client supportes Kafka brokders from version **0.10.2+**.

+## Features
+* Rich metrics that show detailed consumer lags on both level, on the consumer group level and on the consumer member level for more granularity.
+* Metrics are available for both, console and Prometheus.
+* Ready to use thin Docker image for your cloud deployments such as Kubernetes.
+* The tool is also available as maven package in case you want to embedded it into your application.

+## Changelog
+#### 0.0.8:
+- Issue #23: Extend Lag stats on consumer member level.
+- Issue #20: Support consumer group and topic deletion on the fly.
+- Issue #21: Change default port to 9739
+#### 0.0.7:
+- Issue #17: Now this client will show newly joined consumer groups as well **without the need to restart the client**.
+You should start it once and it will always refresh the consumer groups list according to the poll interval.
+- Kafka client updated to version 2.5.0.

+#### 0.0.6:
+- Issue #8: Support configuration file as parameter
+- Kafka client updated to version 2.4.1.

 ## Installation and Usage
 #### Uber JAR